 HOW MUCH difference did the Howard government make to Australian society?
-In the heat and hyperbole of political controversy it’s often difficult to get perspective on a government’s achievements and failures – particularly because the political credit and blame games tend to focus wholly on domestic and party-political factors.
-A comparative and historical perspective can give greater context to the claims and counter-claims.
-Here we compare Australia’s performance against seventeen other advanced democracies including the United States, Canada, Japan and the countries of Western Europe.
+In the heat and hyperbole of political controversy it’s often difficult to get perspective on a government’s achievements and failures – particularly when the credit-and-blame game tends to focus wholly on domestic and party-political factors.
+A comparative and historical perspective can give a fuller context to the claims and counter-claims.
+Here we compare Australia’s performance against seventeen other advanced democracies, including the United States, Canada, Japan and the countries of Western Europe.

 Figure 1: Economic growth

 Average per capita growth rates (percentage per annum) during period of each government